 Regular, repeat tests are essential to ensuring that your Salesforce application meets and supports your needs.
-The flexibility of Salesforce and its constantly evolving opportunities mean that regular testing is also vital to locating and fixing any functional issues that arise after updates or integrations.
+The flexibility of Salesforce implementation services and its constantly evolving opportunities mean that regular testing is also vital to locating and fixing any functional issues that arise after updates or integrations.
 Salesforce is attractive to enterprising businesses because of how seamlessly it can work with other applications; of course, introducing additional applications makes rigorous testing even more important.

 By implementing a regular automated test schedule, alongside a regime of new tests that take place after updates and upgrades, your business can remain one step ahead of any potential issues that may arise.
 Ultimately, this will save you time and money and allow your Salesforce experts to focus on bigger development projects.

 What is Salesforce test automation?

 When it comes to testing your Salesforce CRM, you have two options.
 The first is manual testing.
 This can be time, energy, and cost-intensive, as it requires your testing team to implement traditional methods to root out the problems.

 Your second option is automated testing, which uses a testing tool (see examples below) to test every level of the system: unit, system, UAT, production, and regression.